EternityForest/THUNDERWARS/README.md

 * Does this habit serve some purpose in your personal black market that you have not yet addressed?
 * Does the habit serve some useful or necessary function that must be replaced with a healthier alternative?
 * Did this habit serve some useful function at one time, which no longer applies?

+##### Reverse Habit Stacking

+* Is this habit typically paired with a beneficial activity that needs to be decoupled from the THREAT HABIT?

+* If so, does this habit need to be replaced with something else in that context?

+* Is this habit typically paired with another activity(snacking/scrolling, gambling/drinking, etc) that enhances it's addictiveness?

+* What specific activities will you avoid combining?

 ### FIELD OPS